 It's also worth pointing out that tea tree oil shouldn't be reserved solely for your skincare routine; it can be beneficial for your scalp and hair, too.
 "Given its anti-inflammatory and anti-fungal potential, it's been suggested for use in dealing with dandruff or seborrheic dermatitis," explains Chang.

-While tea tree oil is generally well-tolerated by most, Carqueville points out that it can trigger a true allergic reaction for some.
-She suggests taking it for a test patch run if you're allergy-prone or have super sensitive skin, and discontinue use if any irritation, redness, swelling, or itching develop.
+While tea tree oil is generally well-tolerated by most, Carqueville points out that it can trigger an allergic reaction for some.
+She suggests taking it for a test patch run if you're allergy-prone or have super sensitive skin, and discontinue use if any irritation, redness, swelling, or itching develops.
 Another good bet?
 Stick with diluted forms or products that are pre-formulated with a small amount if you're concerned about your skin reacting, advises Nazarian.

 The Best Skincare Products with Tea Tree Oil

 "This very lightweight option is great for those with oily skin, and you only need to use a few drops," says Nazarian of one of her picks.
-Also nice: The tea tree oil used in the formula is totally pure and sustainably sourced, made with hand-harvested leaves for a super pure quality.
+Also nice: The tea tree oil used in the formula is totally pure and sustainably sourced, made with hand-harvested leaves for a pure quality.
 If you are super oily, use it in lieu of a serum, otherwise, use it before.

 Chang says this is one of her favorite tea tree oil-containing products on the market.
 "It can be used as a powerful anti-acne and anti-blemish cream, with an 81.5 percent concentration of tea tree leaf extract to calm down inflammation combined with salicylic acid to exfoliate the skin," she says.
 Rounding it all out is the addition of niacinamide, an antioxidant that pulls double duty to help soothe and decrease blemishes, she adds.

-Acne-fighting tea tree oil is combined with brightening mandelic acid in this oil, meant to both knock out current pimples and prevent the appearance of pesky dark marks being leftover.
+Acne-fighting tea tree oil is combined with brightening mandelic acid to both knock out current pimples and prevent the appearance of pesky dark marks being leftover.
 Nazarian also lauds it for being paraben- and fragrance-free (a bonus if you have sensitive skin), and for being highly concentrated so that you only need to use a small amount.